chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 In order to validate the remixed object, needs to simply run `cellxgene schema validate path_to_remixed_anndata.h5ad`.
 If there has been no terminal output from the function, then your object has been validated successfully and is ready for upload!

+For our pbmc3k dataset, the call to apply the schema will look like this:

+`cellxgene schema validate pbmc3k_curated.h5ad`

 <br/>

 ### Testing locally (optional) and upload to dropbox

-You can test your curated `AnnData` object after schema application by running with a local installation of cellxgene (`cellxgene launch example.h5ad`).
+You can test your curated `AnnData` object after schema application by running with a local installation of cellxgene (`cellxgene launch pbmc3k_curated.h5ad`).
 This allows you to preview how your dataset will appear in the cellxgene explorer view within the data portal.
 Following this optional testing, you need upload to dropbox which is required since datasets cannot be uploaded directly to the portal.

 ---